gnoverse/gnops/content/english/articles/guides/local-chain/index.md

 Starting a Gno blockchain node using just the `gnoland start --lazy` command implies a few things:

-- the default configuration will be used, and generated on disk in the `gnoland-data` directory
+- a `gnoland-data` directory will be created in the current directory containing:
+  - the default configuration
-- random secrets data will be generated (node private keys, networking keys...)
+  - the randomly generated secrets data (node private keys, networking keys...)
-- an entirely new `genesis.json` will be used, and generated on disk in the `../gnoland-data` directory.
+- an entirely new `genesis.json` will also be generated in the current directory.
 The genesis will have a single validator, whose public key is derived from the previously generated node secrets

 To view the command defaults, simply run the `help` command: